natmaxjon/nlp_codenames/README.md

 $ python3 main.py
 ```

-By default, the `wordnet` agent is used, but you can specify the model using the additional command-line argument as follows:
+By default, the `embedding` agent is used, but you can specify the model using the additional command-line argument as follows:

 ```sh
 $ python3 main.py --model <model_choice>
 ```

-> Run `python3 main.py --help` for details.
+> The other model option is `wordnet`.
+Run `python3 main.py --help` for details.

 To explore the model outputs in more detail run: